The Utah Department of Health received two federal grants to address the issue of teen pregnancy:

-Six local health departments and Urban Indian Center of Salt Lake have applied for and received funding.
+Ten local health departments and community agencies have applied for and received funding.
 They work with schools and other community partners to provide programs to youth in their local areas.
 See below for the program partners in your area.

 Several groups of youth are at higher risk of teen pregnancy.
 Utah’s programs make a special effort to reach these groups.

 - Youth of Hispanic or American Indian origin.
 WHY?
 Hispanic teens are over 3 times more likely to give birth than their white peers; American Indian youth are about 2 times more likely to give birth compared to white teens.

 - Youth in foster care.
 WHY?
 Foster care youth are 2 times more likely to become pregnant by age 19 than their peers.